Portishead - A Town of contrasts

 From this hillside, you can watch ships navigating the estuary, marvel at sunsets, and see Portishead Point or Battery Point Lighthouse as it is otherwise known.

 The hill gives you Portishead in a nutshell.
 Face the sea for views to Wales, Look right for the magnificent Severn Bridge spanning the channel or look left for peaceful countryside views.
+It is a peaceful spot for ship-watching, with vessels of all sizes passing close to shore as they enter or leave the Port of Bristol.

 Portishead's two bizarre lighthouses